microns-ariadne/ariadne-synapse-detector-development/README.md

 $ pip install .
 ```

+## Specifying your classifier

+The script will pickle your classifier, which should consist of a Keras
+model .json file and an HDF5 weights file.
+You have to rename
+"example_classifier.yaml" to "classifier.yaml" (in this directory) and
+then edit classifier.yaml with the details regarding your classifier.
+The
+classifier.yaml file should be self-documenting.

 ## Running

 You should have coxfs01 mounted on your system as /n/coxfs01 (if not, you'll